jean/sane_plone_addon_template/README.rst

 ==================

-The difference between a Plone theme and a Plone add-on is that only one theme can be active at a time.
+The difference between a Plone theme and a Plone add-on is that *only one* theme can be active at a time, while *many* add-ons can be installed at once.
 Resources like views, static media, etc. depend on whether the theme / add-on layer is active or not.

 * The theme layer is activated through the ``portal_skins`` *properties* tab